 The future is all about data

 The ELD mandate has opened up newfound visibility into safety, efficiency, and utilization for truck fleets.
-We are excited to release a slate of new data-driven products to provide a deeper context.
-A recent example includes the launch of our first data product, Facility Insights.
-With Facility Insights, you can schedule your truck arrival windows to reduce detention time and make smarter load decisions by knowing exactly what to expect before accepting a load.
+We’re excited to release a slate of new data-driven products to provide deeper context.